feihelab/feihelab.github.io/_pages/about.md

 News!
 ------
+1. [July 2024] I will chair two sessions on 'Brain Imaging Data Analysis' & 'Deep Learning & Diagnosis' at 46th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), Orlando, US, 15 - 19 July.

-1. [April 2024] Congratulations to Dominik Klepl for successfully defending his PhD thesis!
+2. [April 2024] Congratulations to Dominik Klepl for successfully defending his PhD thesis!

-1. [Jan 2024] Our review paper on [Graph Neural Network-based EEG Classification: A Survey](https://ieeexplore.ieee.org/document/10403874) has been accepted by IEEE TNSRE; another paper on [Adaptive Gated Graph Convolutional Network for Explainable Diagnosis of Alzheimer's Disease using EEG Data](https://ieeexplore.ieee.org/document/10271565) has also been published in IEEE TNSRE.
+3. [Jan 2024] Our review paper on [Graph Neural Network-based EEG Classification: A Survey](https://ieeexplore.ieee.org/document/10403874) has been accepted by IEEE TNSRE; another paper on [Adaptive Gated Graph Convolutional Network for Explainable Diagnosis of Alzheimer's Disease using EEG Data](https://ieeexplore.ieee.org/document/10271565) has also been published in IEEE TNSRE.

 2. [Dec 2023] If you are interested to apply for the Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowships 2023, in the area of computational neuroscience, please do get in touch with me.
 We will provide strong support for your application.